Let You Down (NF song)

-"Let You Down" is a song performed by American rapper and songwriter NF and is his most successful song to date.
+"Let You Down" is a song by American rapper and songwriter NF.
 It serves as the third single from his third studio album, Perception, released on September 14, 2017.
-Available for digital download and streaming, it also includes an audio video.
+It reached the top ten in Australia, Denmark, Finland, Germany, Ireland, New Zealand, Norway, Sweden and the United Kingdom.
+It is also NF's highest-charting song to date, peaking at No. 12 on the Billboard Hot 100.

-The song is NF's highest-charting song to date, peaking at No. 12 on the Billboard Hot 100 and topping the Pop Songs chart.
-As well as reaching mainstream charts internationally, "Let You Down" charted on Billboards Hot Christian Songs and Hot Rhythmic Songs, reaching the No. 1 spot on the former chart.
+"Let You Down" also charted on Billboards Hot Christian Songs and Hot Rhythmic Songs, reaching the No. 1 spot on the former chart.
 It is his first song to be certified gold by the Recording Industry Association of America.
 It was later certified 8× platinum in the US, and also reached multi-platinum in several other countries, including Canada and Australia.

 Song history

 "Let You Down" was produced by David Garcia and Tommee Profitt.
 NF wrote the song about his relationship with his father and how he did not want to disappoint him, making it the first time he had publicly spoken about his relationship with his father, who raised him as a child.
 His parents went through a divorce, and his mother overdosed years later.